phazingazrael/Terra-Logger/README.md

 ## Features

-- Convert Azgaar's Fantasy Map Generator JSON files into individual Markdown files for each location and detail.
+- Convert Azgaar's Fantasy Map Generator map files into individual Markdown files for each city, country, and religious detail.
-- Automatically organize the information for cities, provinces, countries, religious details, and more.
+- Automatically organize the information for cities, countries, religious details, and more.
-- Display all available information for easy editing before exporting files.
+- Display all available information for easy review before exporting files.
-- Future plans to include customizable templates for Markdown files, allowing you to further tailor the output to your specific needs.

-## Installation

-To be provided.

 ## Usage

 To use Terra-Logger, follow these steps:

-1. Export a JSON file from Azgaar's Fantasy Map Generator.
+1. Visit Azgaar's Fantasy Map Generator and save your .map file.
-2. Launch Terra-Logger and import the exported JSON file.
+2. Import Your .map file into Terra-Logger under the settings page.
-3. Terra-Logger will display a user-friendly interface with all the available information.
-4. Edit and customize the details as needed.
+3. View your data.
-5. Export the organized individual Markdown files for each location and detail.
+4. Export the organized Markdown files.

 ## Future Plans